 The Queen Elizabeth II Infirmary has eleven units of accommodation with en-suite facilities.
-The Infirmary is managed by the Director of Health & Wellbeing with a team of nurses and health care assistants.
+The Infirmary is managed by the Director of Health & Wellbeing with a team of health care assistants.
 There is regular medical attendance from the local general practice in nearby Half Moon Court.
 During the year under review the average occupancy has been 90%.

 The Infirmary is registered, under certificate of registration dated 20 January 2011, with the Care Quality Commission (CQC) in compliance with the Health and Social Care Act 2008.
-It is registered as a Care Home providing Nursing Care.
-The Infirmary also became registered with CQC for Domiciliary Care, which will support Brothers wishing to continue living in their rooms rather than move to the Infirmary.
-During the year, the Assembly approved to change the registration to non nursing care home.
+It is registered as a Registered Care Home.
+The Infirmary is also registered with CQC for Domiciliary Care, supporting Brothers wishing to continue living in their rooms rather than move to the Infirmary.